mijp1/castep-docs/docs/tutorials/NMR/NMR_shielding.md

-OBJECTIVES:
+## Objectives:

-* Examine the convergence of the chemical shieldings with planewave cutoff
+1. Examine the convergence of the chemical shieldings with planewave cutoff
-* Compare to experiment.
+2. Compare to experiment.

 INSTRUCTIONS: